zombie9/eve-gpt/README.md

 - **Run Application**: Starts the Spring Boot server

 ### Makefile Commands
-You can use the new `Makefile` for common workflows:
+You can use the `Makefile` for common workflows:

 ```
 make help          # List available targets